SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - External Stakeholders.md

 Questions to Ask:

-* What is the current state of Agentforce Nonprofit relative to NPSP feature parity, and where are the known gaps?
+* What is the current state of Nonprofit Cloud relative to NPSP feature parity, and where are the known gaps?

 * What is on the product roadmap, and what is the difference between what is available today and what is planned?